How to Use Invisible Text on Discord

 Sometimes, standing out means being the loudest person in the chat.
 Other times, it means being completely invisible.

-When you try to send a message on Discord consisting only of spacebar taps, the client prevents you from hitting send.
-If you manage to bypass the client, server-side bots like Dyno or MEE6 will usually auto-delete messages that appear empty, flagging them as spam.
+When you try to send a message on Discord consisting only of spacebar taps, the client often prevents you from hitting send.
+Server-side bots may also remove empty-looking messages if a server treats them as spam.

 But bots don’t see the world the way humans do.
 They don’t look at the visual output on the screen; they look at the raw mathematical data payload.